ellisonbg/py4science/book/getting_started.rst

    In [153]: myfile.find('file')
    Out[153]: 4

-``split`` will split the string on the indicated character into a list of string.
+``split`` will split the string on the indicated character or substring into a list of strings.
 The default is to split on white space, but you can split on any other character, substring, newlines, of even the empty string itself (which just returns a list of characters).

 .. ipython::